-(b) substance identity information and emission data, determined and documented in accordance with regulation 6, for each substance for which the reporting threshold is exceeded in the period;
+(b) substance identity information and emission data, determined and documented in accordance with regulation 6, for each substance for which the reporting threshold is exceeded in the period; and

+(ca) the type and mass of fuel or waste burned in the reporting period; and

 (c) any information that may be required to assess the integrity of the emission data; and

+(da) substance identity information and mandatory transfer data for each substance for which a category 1, category 1b or category 3 reporting threshold is exceeded in the period; and

+(db) any information that may be required to assess the integrity of the mandatory transfer data; and

-(d) a statement, signed by the occupier or a person authorized by the occupier for that purpose, that the occupier has exercised due diligence in gathering and providing the information mentioned in paragraphs (a), (b) and (c).
+(d) a statement, signed by the occupier or a person authorized by the occupier for that purpose, that the occupier has exercised due diligence in gathering and providing the information mentioned in paragraphs (a) to (db).

+(2A) An occupier of a reporting facility is not required to provide mandatory transfer data under subregulation (1)(da) or information under subregulation (1)(db) unless there are industry reporting materials for transfers published by the Commonwealth.

 (2) An occupier who —

 (a) fails to provide the information to the Chief Executive Officer within 3 months after the end of the reporting period to which the information relates; or